spierala/blog-posts/mini-rx-comparison.md

 #### Akita
 Akita is also framework-agnostic.
 You can see in this article how Svelte and Akita play together: [Supercharge Your Svelte State Management with Akita](https://netbasal.com/supercharge-your-svelte-state-management-with-akita-f1f9de5ef43d)

+## Notes
+### How does the Feature Store work?
+Feature Stores uses Redux under the hood:
+Behind the scenes a Feature Store is creating a feature reducer and a "setState" action.
+MiniRx dispatches that action when calling `setState()` and the corresponding feature reducer will update the feature state accordingly.

 // TODO major versions?